-SpectraZyme® Metagest® – HCl stomach acid that will support the digestion and break down of your food.
+HCL Support – HCl stomach acid that will support the digestion and break down of your food.
 Take this product right at the end of the meal.
-To find out what dose is best for you, please see the HCl stomach acid instructions page.†
+When using supplemental hydrochloric acid (Nutri HCl Support) for the first few times, please be sure to follow these directions carefully.

 Recommended Supplementation for Healthy Estrogen Detoxification:

-Meta I-3-C – active ingredient indole-3-carbinol promotes healthy metabolism of estrogen, protects against estrogen-related cancers and optimizes estrogen detoxification.†
+I-3-C Plus – active ingredient indole-3-carbinol promotes healthy metabolism of estrogen, protects against estrogen-related cancers and optimizes estrogen detoxification.†

 All supplements in this nutritional protocol can be purchased online through Dr. Rostenberg’s online pharmacy.
 Getting the supplements shipped to your door is very easy.
 Just follow the instructions below: